 A: You must upload your itemized bill from your college to CAP as soon as it is available.
+Please note that the COA process must be complete and your award notification must be processed.
+Only after you receive your award notification will you have access to upload your fall bill in CAP.
 Funds will not be disbursed until you submit your bill each term.
 Receipt of the bill will allow us to send the school a payment.
 You will receive a copy of the payment letter via CAP.